 We have all been in situations where our parts had a little disagreement.
 Every time we cannot make a decision or feeling pulled to in different directions we experience the existence of our sub-personalities.
 We may get excited about going to a party but then suddenly feel deflated about the whole idea.
 Or buy something on impulse just to feel guilty about it an hour later.

 Although we may think, in order to feel better about ourselves, we should simply block out the ‘difficult’ parts.
 However, shutting out or perhaps numbing a side of ourselves is not only futile but also leads to unwanted consequences.

-Engaging in Internal Family Systems therapy will provide more sustainable ways to improve a wide variety of emotional distress including depression, anxiety, eating disorders or addictions.
-Clients learn to recognise their sub-personalities and to understand the work they each do.
+Engaging in Internal Family Systems therapy will provide more sustainable ways to improve a wide variety of emotional distress including depression, anxiety, disordered eating or addictions.
+Clients learn to recognise their sub-personalities, understand and to appreciate the work they each do.
 An IFS therapist welcomes all their client’s parts to the session.
 Together, client and therapist work towards exploring how and why certain sub-personalities became powerful and how others withdrew.

 For those of you interested, here is a short video on IFS, presented by Dr Richard Schwartz, the developer of the therapy.

 How does a session using this model look?

 During an IFS session the counsellor will focus on building the trust and rapport that clients need to safely reveal their different sides.
 Then the therapist will use various techniques to find clients’ ‘exiled or wounded parts’.
 These are often heavily guarded by others with protective functions.
 Ways to do this include